quarto-journals/.github/profile/README.md

 The `quarto-journals` organization collects a curated set of journal templates for Quarto.

-Use a journal template using the command:
+Use a journal template with the command:

 `quarto use template quarto-journals/<template-name>`